Retirement Living Hub

 Satisfying Lunches: Quick, Nutritious, and Delicious

-Lunch should provide a sustained energy boost without weighing you down.
-Aim for a balance of lean protein, whole grains, and plenty of vegetables.
-These Senior recipes keep you active and engaged throughout the afternoon.
+Lunch for us needs to provide a sustained energy boost without weighing us down, especially if Bill has pickleball or I’m heading out to the clubhouse.
+We aim for a balance of lean protein, whole grains, and plenty of vegetables.

 Recipe Idea: Speedy Salmon & Avocado Salad

 This light yet filling salad delivers healthy fats, protein, and vitamins.
-It is perfect for a quick and healthy midday meal.
+It is perfect for a quick and healthy midday meal, and it’s a favorite of Bill’s when he comes home from volunteering at the food bank on Thursdays.

 Ingredients: